comitanigiacomo/cyberSecurity/hackTheBox/startingPoint/dancing.md

 From the previous output, i can see that there is a singol share with an s at the end, taht is WorkShares

-At this point I try to connect to this share, and i can see that i can connect without any password
+At this point, I attempted to connect to the 'WorkShares' share and observed that access was granted without requiring a password.

 ```
 cmd : smbclient \\\\10.129.227.215\\WorkShares